-Version 1.1 2019-02-15 The goal of a Security Maturity Model (SMM) is to provide a path for Internet of Things (IoT) providers to know where they need to be and how to invest in security mechanisms that meet their requirements without over-investing in unnecessary security mechanisms.
+The goal of a Security Maturity Model (SMM) is to provide a path for Internet of Things (IoT) providers to know where they need to be and how to invest appropriately in sensible security mechanisms that meet their needs and requirements.
 It seeks to help organizations identify the appropriate approach for effective enhancement of these practices where needed.
 Deciding where to focus limited security resources is a challenge for most organizations given the complexity of a constantly changing security landscape.